I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 In addition to her protuberant rear end, Sarah had exceptionally large genitals, features which persuaded the good doctor he could make a fortune trotting her around the British capital as an exhibition.

-Rachel Holmes, author of a 2007 biography of Sarah, says “You have to remember that, at the time, it was highly fashionable and desirable for women to have large bottoms, so lots of people envied what she had naturally, without having to accentuate her figure.”
+Rachel Holmes, the author of a 2007 biography of Sarah, says, “You have to remember that, at the time, it was highly fashionable and desirable for women to have large bottoms, so lots of people envied what she had naturally, without having to accentuate her figure.”

 The Hottentot Venus Goes on Display